-Here's The Difference Between Making Love And Having Sex, Because Yes, There Is One
+Here Are The 5 Key Differences Between Making Love & Having Sex

 2. The Communication Is Different

-When you're having sex, it's not uncommon for some dirty words to enter the vocabulary.
-Even if you aren't a fan of sexy talk, the communication during sex is often mostly about who is about to have an orgasm, when, how hard, etc.

-When you're making love, though, this all changes.
-It's not that dirty talk still isn't possible in making love, it's more that it is held up by loving, emotional words.
-Making love often gives couples the ability to be very open with each other, and gives them the perfect space for talking about how much they love each other.
+When you're having sex, you might choose to engage in some dirty talk.
+Even if you aren't a fan of sexy lingo, the communication during sex can pertain to who is about to have an orgasm, when, and how hard.
+When you're making love, though, this can change.
+It's not that dirty talk isn't possible when making love, but you may choose to incorporate more loving, emotional words.
+Making love can give couples the ability to be very open with each other, as well as the perfect space for talking about how much they love each other.

+"The choice of words can make the difference between an amazing sexual experiences and dirty talk that sounds like a bad porno script," licensed psychologist Jennifer B. Rhodes previously told Elite Daily.
+“It’s the ultimate test of someone’s true seduction skills."

-Although it may sound weird, making love is one of my favorite times to connect with my husband verbally, too.
-There's just something about the atmosphere that makes it feel perfect to open up with our words.
+Making love is one of my favorite times to connect with my husband verbally, too.
+There's just something about the atmosphere that makes me feel comfortable opening up with my words.

 3. The Vulnerability Is Different

-In sex, even if we're sometimes open to trying new things, we're not normally open to much more than just finishing and feeling good.
+When having sex, even if you’re sometimes open to trying new things, you may not normally consider more than finishing and feeling good.

-With making love, however, this is completely different.
-Couples making love are often extremely emotionally vulnerable to the point that tears may flow.
-This actually makes a lot of sense, because if the motivation (see point one) for making love is to connect, there's no better way to do that than being intentionally vulnerable.
+With making love, however, this can differ.
+Couples making love are often extremely emotionally vulnerable to the point that tears can flow.
+If the motivation for making love is to connect, there's no better way to do that than being intentionally vulnerable.

-Sometimes, post-lovemaking, one person or both in the couple might need a bit of extra love or extra words of safety.
-This is completely normal and is a product of the emotional vulnerability that comes with making love.
+According to sexuality educator Jamie J. LeClaire, emotional vulnerability and sexual compatibility can look like “the degree to which you and a partner are 'on the same page' in the bedroom.
+This includes our values, beliefs, desires, sex drive, preferences, kinks, and expectations around sex."

 4. The Personality Is Different

-Sometimes, when we're having sex, it's easy to turn into someone else.
-Occasionally, this is intentional, like through role-playing or rough play, but other times, it's just because our inhibitions are down, and it's awesome to feel like some wonderful sex goddess that you may not usually feel like in “real life.”
+Sometimes, when I’m having sex, I turn into a different person.
+Occasionally, this is intentional, through role-playing or kink, but other times, it's just because my inhibitions are down, and it's awesome to feel like some wonderful sex goddess that you may not usually feel like in "real life."

+“It can differ from person to person, relationship to relationship," LeClaire told Elite Daily.
+"It can differ depending on specific sex acts, and it can also absolutely change over time or as a relationship evolves.
+That's why it's important to be able to regularly check-in and communicate honestly with your sexual partner."

-That said, though, in lovemaking, there is no one to be but yourself.
-In fact, for making love to work between you and your partner the way it's sort of supposed to (with openness and emotional vulnerability), you have to be 100 percent, completely yourself.
-You have to be the most yourself you've ever been.
+That said, though, when I’m making love, there is no one to be but myself.
+In fact, for making love to work between me and my partner (with openness and emotional vulnerability), I have to be 100%, completely myself.
+I have to be the most myself I’ve ever been.
 There's no room for anyone else.

 5. The Presence Is Different

-Although we may not care to admit it, sometimes, when we're having sex, our minds wander.
-Whether we're fantasizing about Ryan Gosling during mediocre sex or just thinking about how to politely get dressed and leave during really bad sex, there are times when we're just not all in it.
+Although I may not care to admit it, sometimes when I’m having sex, my mind wanders.
+Whether I’ve fantasized about Ryan Gosling during mediocre sex or just thought about how to politely get dressed and leave during really bad sex, there are times when I just haven’t been all in.

 Making love, though, is the complete opposite.
-When you and your partner are making love, you are fully present at every single moment.
+When my partner and I are making love, I am fully present at every single moment.
 In fact, there's no way to make love otherwise.
-You have to be in the moment with your partner, or you risk one of you feeling lonely because of the incredible vulnerability.
-And luckily, making love with someone you know is your soulmate won't make you want to be anywhere else because you'll feel perfect just where you are.
+I have to be in the moment with your partner or risk one of us feeling lonely because of the incredible vulnerability.
+Luckily, making love with someone I know is my soulmate doesn’t make me want to be anywhere else because I feel perfect just where I am.

-Making love is a truly wonderful, unique experience and not one that comes with every relationship.
-Making love is really reserved for those special relationships with the one you know you will be with forever — whom you can't get enough of.
+We deserve to be in sexual relationships in which we feel confident and secure, and satisfied," LeClaire said.
+"Sex is a form of intimacy, so it's important to feel that intimacy is reciprocal.
+It should at least feel like contentment or excitement with your sex life.
+It shouldn't feel like your partner is expecting something from you that you don't feel able to give."

+Making love can be a truly wonderful, unique experience.
 Of course, that's not to say having sex doesn't have its own value.
-After all, sometimes, you just wanna get laid!
-But making love is a different animal, and when you experience it, you'll know.

-Check out the “Best of Elite Daily” stream in the Bustle App for more stories just like this!
+As long as you and your partner(s) are discussing consent, intent, and boundaries throughout every phrase of your hookup, there’s no wrong way to get it on.
+Whether you’re making love or having sex, your sexual autonomy and pleasure are your own.